dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/Algebra_Qual_Notes.md

 Corollary
 If we relax the conditions to $S, N \leq G$ with $S \in N_G(N)$, then $S\intersect N \normal S$ (but is not normal in $G$) and the theorem still applies.

-Theorem (Cancellation / 3rd Isomorphism Theorem)
+:::{.theorem title="Cancellation / 3rd Isomorphism Theorem"}

 Suppose $N, K \leq G$ with $N \normal G$ and $N\subseteq K \subseteq G$.